+Full list of Consultation questions

+Q1.
+How should Islanders be incentivised to invest in improving their digital skills for life and work?

+Q2.
+Who do you think should take primary responsibility for ensuring digital skills are learned and maintained (you may tick more than one)?

+[Tick boxes for:

+Employers

+Government

+Individuals]

+Why?

+Q3.
+Which digital skills should the Government prioritise to ensure we have a pipeline of Jersey talent available to develop the digital economy?

+[Sections for responses

+In the short term

+Medium term

 Longer term]

-- Q4.
-How should the Government extend partnership working between education providers and employers to ensure Islanders develop the right skills? - Q5.
-Various measures of digital competence exist including comparative country information for a range of indicators at goingdigital.oecd.org and definitions of 'basic' and 'above basic' digital skill sets employed in the UK and other jurisdictions21.
+Q4.
+How should the Government extend partnership working between education providers and employers to ensure Islanders develop the right skills?

+Q5.
+Various measures of digital competence exist including comparative country information for a range of indicators at goingdigital.oecd.org and definitions of 'basic' and 'above basic' digital skill sets employed in the UK and other jurisdictions 21 .
 The Government wants to set ambitious but realistic targets to test the success of the Digital Economy Strategy in raising the skill levels of Islanders.
 Perhaps by setting levels of 'basic' and 'above basic' skills and measuring these on a regular basis.
-Do you have thoughts on what the criteria for these skill sets should comprise? - Q6.
-To what extent do you agree that the Government and state-owned enterprises should make the data they hold more available and accessible to the public? - Q7.
-As part of its ambition to promote access to data, what steps should the Government, the Jersey Office of the Information Commissioner, and The Cyber Security Centre for Jersey take to educate and reassure the public about their data rights and the safety of their personal data? - Q8.
-Do you agree that Government data should be made more available and accessible?
-If so, which of the following should the Government prioritise (you may tick more than one box):
+Do you have thoughts on what the criteria for these skill sets should comprise?

+Q6.
+To what extent do you agree that the Government and state-owned enterprises should make the data they hold more available and accessible to the public?

+Q7.
+When making Government data more available and accessible, which of the following should the Government prioritise (you may tick more than one box):

+□ Data that anyone can access, share and use □ Licensing data for free public use □ Licensing data for paid public use22